Servo Setup and Test

 In Polyscope, on the installation page, click on the side tab for MotionPlus.
 Select the network device from the drop down list, choosing eth1 as your device of choice.
 Click the [Start] button to begin the MotionPlus service.
 This starts the service but does not start the EtherCAT master.
 That is done using a URScript command in the upcoming steps.

-The examples scripts include a file named servoconfig.script.
-You must first modify this file to match your particular drive.
+You must first copy and modify this script to match your particular servo drive.

 • Set the value for your encoder resolution (counts per revolution).
 It’s important to get this right as it affects the positioning and speed of the motor turning